 - Plasmodium Falciparum,

 - Plasmodium Vivax,

 - Plasmodium Malariae,

 - Plasmodium Ovale.

 Malaria is prevalent throughout tropical and sub tropical regions, and outbreaks of various intensities and length are common in many countries throughout these regions, so the ‘danger zones’ of the at risk areas can often wax and wane.

 Symptoms of Malaria include sever flu like symptoms such as shivering, coldness, a dull muscular ache, mild to severe fever, rash, headaches, diarrhoea and vomiting.
 They can occur anytime, most often up to fifteen days after the actual bite but can in some people take up to 4 weeks or in some cases even up to a year.

-There are basically only two ways you can combat Malaria, by mosquito avoidance measures and anti malarial prophylaxis.
+There are basically only two ways you can try and prevent Malaria, by mosquito avoidance measures and anti malarial prophylaxis.